devjgm/papers/cpp_civil_time.md

 standard C++ library.
 It is implementable using C++98, with optimizations such as `constexpr` available when compiled as C++11.

-The current sister proposal for a standard Time-Zone Library (XXX: jgm add a doc reference) depends on the existence of this Civil-Time Library.
+The current sister proposal for a standard Time-Zone Library ([D0206]) depends on the existence of this Civil-Time Library.

 ## Design Decisions